dll-ncai/NUST-Wheat-Rust-Disease-NWRD/README.md

-# NUST Wheat Rust Disease (NWRD): Dataset and Segmentation using Suppervised Deep Learning
+# NUST Wheat Rust Disease (NWRD): Semantic Segmentation using Suppervised Deep Learning
 Semantic segmentation of wheat yellow/stripe rust disease images to segment out rust and non-rust pixels using supervised deep learning.

 This repo contains the source code for the study presented in the work: